giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

   - How to ensure security by combining Flux with the platform API permission model?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
-last_review_date: 2024-09-30
+last_review_date: 2024-10-10
 ---

 In this document you will learn how to manage infrastructure and applications by utilizing `Flux` - a set of GitOps operators installed in Giant Swarm management clusters.

 ## Managing resources with Flux

-In this section, we will guide you through an example Flux setup on a Giant Swarm Management Cluster.
+In this section, we will guide you through an example `Flux` setup on a Giant Swarm Management Cluster.
 You will create resources locally.
-Mentions of _example resources_ or _example repository_ refers to [`giantswarm/gitops-template`](https://github.com/giantswarm/gitops-template), where you can find all resources used in this section in full, unabbreviated forms and Flux will use these to sync with.
+Mentions of _example resources_ or _example repository_ refers to [`giantswarm/gitops-template`](https://github.com/giantswarm/gitops-template), where you can find all resources used in this section in full, unabbreviated forms and `Flux` will use these to sync with.

 We will be using [`Flux` CLI](https://fluxcd.io/docs/cmd/) and [kubectl-gs](https://github.com/giantswarm/kubectl-gs).
 Please make sure you have both installed on your machine.
 If you would rather follow the guide without them, use the example resources provided.

 ## Access control for organizations

-To proceed with this tutorial, you need to use a ServiceAccount with a set of permissions that allows you to create and reconcile Flux resources.
-All the examples are using `default` namespace and `automation` ServiceAccount in that namespace.
+To proceed with this tutorial, you need to use a `ServiceAccount` with a set of permissions that allows you to create and reconcile `Flux` resources.
+All the examples are using `default` namespace and `automation` `ServiceAccount` in that namespace.
 You will find them in every Management Cluster and they're already assigned with the required privileges.

-If you wish to proceed by creating the resources in one of the Organization namespaces (`org-*`), you will need to create a ServiceAccount there and assign the following roles to it:
+If you wish to proceed by creating the resources in one of the organization namespaces (`org-*`), you will need to create a ServiceAccount there and assign the following roles to it:

 - `read-all-customer`
 - `write-client-certificates-customer`